AlgyJr/ios_guides/Understanding-Swift.md

 let name = "Bob"   // Swift infers "name" is of type "String" since "Bob" is a String
 ```

 In cases where Swift can infer the type, it's not necessary to be explicit with the types for your constants and variables.
+We just do it in this guide so that the examples are easier to follow.

 ## Any and AnyObject

-Swift has two special catch all types that come in handy when a more specific type cannot be determined.
+Swift has two special "catch all types" that come in handy when a more specific type cannot be determined.

-* `AnyObject` can represent an instance of any class type.
+* `AnyObject` can represent an instance of **any class type**.
-* `Any` can represent an instance of any type at all.
+* `Any` can represent an instance of **any type at all**.

 In general it's a best practice to be as specific with your types as possible and avoid the use of `AnyObject` and `Any`, but they become particularly helpful when interacting with Objective-C code that is less strict on typing.

 ## Optionals

 Optionals is a very important concept in Swift and is meant to improve the safety of Swift code.
-By simply placing a question mark ("?") after any type, it declares that variable to be an optional.
+By simply placing a question mark (?) after any type, it declares that variable to be optional.
 An optional type allows that variable to exist in one of the following two states:

-1. There is a value and it equals x
+1. There **is a value and it equals x**
-2. There isn't a value at all
+2. There **isn't a value at all**

 Let's look at an example to make this more clear.
-Consider the following 2 examples where we are trying to convert a String to an Int:
+Consider the following 2 examples where we are trying to convert a `String` to an `Int`:

 ```swift
 // Example 1 (Conversion succeeds)